Skip to main content

 Pick a theme

-Going for a theme in a nursery is a great starting point.
-From princesses to space adventures, jungle vibes to under the sea, there are so many themes to choose from.
-Knowing which one to choose can be tricky, especially if you’re preparing for the arrival of a newborn.
+Choosing a theme is a great starting point.
+From princesses to space adventures, jungle vibes to under the sea, there are so many to choose from.
 If you need inspiration to get started, a quick trip to your local book shop could help.
-Spend a while browsing the early years picture books – as well as themes, you’ll see characters and colour schemes that will inspire the entire room.
+Spend a while browsing the early years picture books - as well as themes, you’ll see characters and colour schemes that will inspire the entire room.

 Nursery with wallpaper in white with narrow individual bands of rainbow colours, parquet wood floor with a white rug with thin bands of blue, storage unit with animal fronts to sections, filled with baskets and boxes, blue upholstered child's chair with bear cushion, wooden toys on floor, giraffe plush by small white painted wooden round side table.

-Alternatively take a look at wallpapers from brands like Hovia.
-Wallpaper is a quick and relatively easy way to transform a room – we love this simple striped design called Breton Pastel.
+Wallpaper is another great way to set the tone.
+It can be a quick and relatively easy way to transform a room - we love this simple striped design from Hovia

-For a simple take on a theme that can grow as your child does, choose a neutral backdrop for walls and add fun with accessories instead.
-Bedding, lampshades, artwork and toys can be curated around a theme and will be easy to swap to a new theme as your child gets older and develops new tastes.
+For a simple take on a theme that can grow as your child does, choose a neutral backdrop for walls and add fun accessories instead.
+Bedding, lampshades, artwork and toys can be curated around a theme and will be easy to swap as your child gets older and develops new tastes.

 Child's bedroom with natural walls and sash window dressed in two layered roller blinds, neutral with tiny yellow bursts behind a white with colourful jungle animals, wooden floor with a round faded-effect rug in white and voilet, white cot, jungle-theme animals in corner.

-Fabrics designed with children in mind are cute and can be practical too.
-This room has Roller blinds in our Safari Jungle pattern.
-Soft toys and an art piece on the wall add to theme.
+Blinds designed with children in mind are cute and can be practical too.
+This room features Roller blinds in our Safari Jungle pattern.
+Soft toys and fun artwork add to theme.
 However, fabrics like this won’t last through to your child’s teenage years.
 If that’s a key consideration for you, it might be a good idea to avoid this type of design.

 There are plenty of classic designs that look great in a nursery and will work just as well in a teenager’s room.
-This classic gingham is versatile enough to work for any age.
+These neutral curtains are versatile enough to work for any age.
 Simply update the paint and room accessories for a brand-new look as your child grows.

 Child's bedroom in white with two adjacent windows dressed in white tier on tier shutters, top set open on both, white bed, feature wall behind map of the world, white bedding with blue throw and pillows, white toy box, white bookshelf, picture of sailboat between windows, white floor, white round paper lampshade to ceiling light.